Sibusiso-Gumede/supermarket-scraper/README.md

 # Supermarket Scraper
-"A work-in-progress ETL data pipeline component."
-The program scrapes on-promotion product data from multiple South African supermarket websites: Shoprite, PicknPay to name a few.
-It then stores the data in binary format for future transformation and loading.
+A data extraction program that is a component of a ETL data pipeline.
+The program scrapes product promotion data from supermarket websites.

 ## Table of Contents
 - ETL Infrastructure